 God is beginning with the victorious saints the work of putting an end to sin.
 One day all of creation shall be freed from sin and shall be in total subjection to the Lord Jesus Christ.
 At present Jesus is waiting until every enemy has been made His footstool.

 There appears to be confusion in Christian thinking concerning the conviction and guilt of sin versus the urge or desire to sin.
 When the Bible speaks of Christ taking away our sin we usually think of our Lord Jesus Christ just forgiving our sin.
-True that He forgives which deals with the conviction and guilt of sin and gives us a clean conscience.
+True that He forgives those things which deals with the conviction and guilt of sin and gives us a clean conscience.
+When we confess He is faithful to cleanse.

 However, when our Lord gives us victory over sin it is more than forgiveness.
 He has given us the power to change which means taking away the urge or desire to sin, being a slave to sin, and being in bondage of sin.